nilearn/nilearn/doc/decoding/decoding_intro.rst

    of events.

-   The standard approach to decoding consists in fitting a first-level GLM to retrieve one responce map (a beta map) per trial.
+   The standard approach to decoding consists in fitting a first-level GLM to retrieve one response map (a beta map) per trial.
 This is sometimes known as "beta-series regressions" (see Mumford et al, *Deconvolving bold activation in event-related designs for multivoxel pattern classification analyses*, NeuroImage 2012).
 These maps can